 - Go to Push Audiences and locate the Audience you want to send.

-- Confirm the Audience is built on a transaction dataset and limited to the last 7 days.
+- Confirm the Audience is built on a transaction dataset and limited to the last 7 days (between today and last 7 days).

 - Use Recent Donations (Last 7 Days) when possible.

-- If you create a custom Audience, filter on the transaction date (not last modified date).
+- If you create a custom Audience, filter on the transaction (or created) date (not last modified date).

 -